The arts at worth include fine and visual art, textiles, design and technology, and photography.

 The creative atmosphere generated in the Worth art studios presents a very different learning environment for a Worth pupil and the department runs an open door policy, offering both time and space for boys and girls to explore their ideas and experiment with materials.

-From September 2022, Textiles is being introduced as an A Level option at Worth.
 Are you creative, determined and highly motivated but perhaps not confident at drawing?
 Are you good with colours and textures?
 Do you want to develop your own visual language that allows you to express yourself without being restricted to realistic or representative modes of communication?
 Textiles, particularly Fine Art textiles, allows for this passion and interest.

-Textiles is about the manipulation and application of a wide range of different materials and processes; these fabrics can then be applied to a range of different purposes – from fine art to fashion and interiors.
+Textiles, which was introduced as an A Level option at Worth in 2022, is about the manipulation and application of a wide range of different materials and processes; these fabrics can then be applied to a range of different purposes – from fine art to fashion and interiors.

 There are so many applications for a textile student: from designers who create fabrics for interior applications like linins, curtains, wallpapers, carpets and rugs or upholstery to the world of fashion with its fast-moving ever-changing innovations.